nkarl/learn.algorithms/study/graphs/notes/dfs-strategy.md

 Now we describe the operation in detail.

-In the tree $T$, <u>there exists one node whose id matches</u> `id_num`.
+Our hypothesis is that there exists some node $n_i$, and among its children is some node $n_{i+1}$ that matches `id_num` in the tree $T$.
 Because a tree might have many layers (many generations of descendants), we recognize that a recurrence/iteration must exist for such a tree and as long as the break condition is not met.

 Now, two cases might happen for each recurrence/iteration.
 Either the node matches `id_num` or it doesn't.

-- Matched: we immediate break the recurrence/iteration and <u>move to the next operation</u>:
+- Matched: we immediately break the recurrence/iteration and <u>move to the next operation</u>:
     - return the child's id to the parent's scope, and
     - iterate and bind each of its chidren to the new parent.
 - Matched **NOT**: we iterate (or *recur depth-first*) through the remainder of the tree.